 Labour market entry agreement

-What is an labour market entry agreement?
+What is a labour market entry agreement?

-The labour market entry agreement is a temporary, full-time job for a maximum of two years with the employer who hires you.
-The goal is for the labour market entry agreement to lead to a permanent position.
+The introduction job is a temporary, full-time job that lasts for two years with the employer who hires you.
+The goal is for the introduction job to lead to a permanent position.

 You must also meet one of the following requirements:

-• You are in the introduction programme (etableringsprogrammet).
+• You are in the introduction programme.

 • You are a recent arrival and have been granted a residence permit or residence card in the last 36 months.